-The Provost is WSU’s chief academic officer, overseeing all academic programs, including instruction and research, and providing leadership for academic administrative operations.
+The Provost and Executive Vice President is to oversee all academic programs, including enrollment, instruction, and research, and provide leadership for academic administrative operations for the system.
 The Provost has principal responsibility for the planning, development, implementation, assessment, and improvement of all academic programs and policies for the WSU system.
 The Provost ensures academic excellence through appropriate faculty recruitment, retention, and renewal processes, as well as through rigorous review of faculty appointments, tenure, and promotion.
 The Provost is also responsible for the planning, quality, and delivery of the education provided to all WSU students at all campus locations.
 The Provost carries out these responsibilities in coordination with the WSU Faculty Senate under the University’s shared governance model.
-In addition, for issues involving the Health Sciences, the Provost carries out these responsibilities in consultation with the Vice President for Health Sciences and Chancellor.
+For matters involving the health sciences, the Provost shares these responsibilities and authority with the Executive Vice President for Health Sciences.